jcjorel/interconnectdmz4aws/README.md

 * Different Security rules.
 * Different internal DNS structures (possible colliding).

 A typical use-case is interconnecting a customer with business partners.
-The described solution offers a fully managed way to do it with standard AWS services.
+The described solution offers a fully managed and ServerLess way to do it with standard AWS services.

 ![AWS Interconnect DMZ Pattern](docs/schema.png)